How to bring back classic context menu on Windows 11

 If the new right-click context menu on Windows 11 isn't for you, it's possible to replace it with the legacy context menu, and here's how.

-Windows 11 classic context menu / Image: Mauro Huculak
+Classic context menu / Image: Mauro Huculak

-• To restore the legacy right-click context menu on Windows 11, open the Registry in the “HKEY_CURRENT_USER\SOFTWARE\CLASSES\CLSID” path, create the “{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}” key, create the “InprocServer32” key, and set the default String to blank, and restart the computer.
+• To restore the legacy right-click context menu on Windows 11, open the Registry in the “HKEY_CURRENT_USER\SOFTWARE\CLASSES\CLSID” path, create the “{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}” key, create the “InprocServer32” key, set the default String to blank, and restart the computer.

 • You can also open Command Prompt (admin) and run the “reg add “HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}\InprocServer32″ /f /ve” command.

 Warning: It’s crucial to note that modifying the Registry can cause serious problems if not used properly.
-It’s assumed you know what you’re doing and created a full backup of your system before proceeding.
+It’s assumed you know what you’re doing and have created a full backup of your system before proceeding.
 Also, some users are reporting problems using these steps.
 You can check the video to confirm that the instructions worked to accomplish the task.
 However, it’s possible that future updates or the way you have configured your device may not be compatible with these changes.
-You should use these steps at your own risk.
+You should follow these steps at your own risk.

 1. Open Start on Windows 11.